irisli/html-paper/README.md

 HTML Paper
 =========

-HTML paper is a lightweight template for making printable documents in html.
-It currently native printing on Chrome and the printed result looks almost the same as when viewed through the browser.
-The template is similar to what a pdf file can do except with the simplicity of html and css.
+HTML Paper is a lightweight template for making printable documents in HTML.
+It currently supports native printing on Chrome, and the printed result looks almost the same as when viewed through the browser.
+The template has the benefits of a PDF file can do with the simplicity of HTML and CSS.

 ## Demo
-Make sure to see the print preview of the page by pressing print in your browser.
+Make sure to see the print preview of the page by pressing Print in your browser.
 - [Readme page generated from markdown](http://irisli.github.io/html-paper/markdown-paper.html)
 - [Simple static page](http://irisli.github.io/html-paper/static-paper.html)

 ## Origins and Philosophy
 I originally wanted to make a résumé in html that could be directly printed from the browser.
-Then as I tinkered around, I realized that making printable web documents was not only possible but also potentially extremely useful and powerful.
+Then, as I tinkered around, I realized that making printable web documents was not only possible but also potentially extremely useful and powerful.

-The file static-paper.html (and linked css files) is the base template for all the magic that makes the printing possible.
+The file `static-paper.html` (and the linked CSS files) is the base template for all the magic that makes the printing possible.
 It is to stay as light as possible but also demonstrate all the concepts so that it can be easily forked and adapted into other projects.

 ## Compatibility
 - Chrome: Full layout and printing